kubernetes-client/python/README.md

 * `✓` Exactly the same features / API objects in both client-python and the Kubernetes version.
-* `+` client-python has features or API objects that may not be present in the Kubernetes cluster, either due to that client-python has additional new API, or that the server has removed old API.
+* `+` client-python has features or API objects that may not be present in the Kubernetes cluster, either due to that client-python has an additional new API, or that the server has removed the old API.
 However, everything they have in common (i.e., most APIs) will work.
  Please note that alpha APIs may vanish or change significantly in a single release.
-* `-` The Kubernetes cluster has features the client-python library can't use, either due to the server has additional new API, or that client-python has removed old API.
+* `-` The Kubernetes cluster has features the client-python library can't use, either due to the server has an additional new API, or that client-python has removed the old API.
 However, everything they share in common (i.e., most APIs) will work.

 See the [CHANGELOG](./CHANGELOG.md) for a detailed description of changes